-&lt;sup>10 That annotation, 64 A.L.R.
-1136 (1930), concerns a highly controversial English case from the 1920s, Ellerman Lines, Ltd. v.
+&lt;sup>10 That annotation, Injunction Against Enforcement of Judgment Rendered in Foreign Country or Other State, 64 A.L.R.
+1136 (1930), concerns a controversial English case from the 1920s, Ellerman Lines, Ltd. v.
 Read, [1928] 2 K. B. 144, that preemptively enjoined a Turkish judgment.
-"But no previous case has been found which enjoins enforcement of a foreign judgment abroad," Injunctions-Foreign Judgment-Enforcement Abroad Restrained, 38 Yale L.J.
-261, 262 (1928), and the English courts have repudiated Ellerman.
-"Parties have still moved for anti-enforcement injunctions of foreign decisions; however, they have not been successful."
+"But no previous case has been found which enjoins enforcement of a foreign judgment abroad."
+Injunctions Foreign Judgment Enforcement Abroad Restrained, 38 Yale L.J.
+261, 262 (1928).
+"Parties have still moved for antienforcement injunctions of foreign decisions; however, they have not been successful."
 Mia Levi, Inconsistent Application: Enforcing International Arbitral Awards in National Courts, 27 N.Y.
-Int'l L. Rev. 47, 61 (2014) (citing Judge Kaplan's injunction as a lone outlier globally).
+Int'l L. Rev. 47, 61 (2014) (discussing Ellerman and citing Judge Kaplan's injunction as an outlier globally).

-Chevron could do a bit better if it were true that "precedent firmly establishes" its common-law claim (it doesn't) or if courts really had allowed such claims "consistently" for "well over a century" (they haven't).
-Chevron Br.
-65, 167.
+167. One would think Chevron could do a bit better if it were true that "precedent firmly establishes" its common-law claim (it doesn't) or if courts really had allowed such claims "consistently" for "well over a century" (they haven't).
+Id. at 65, 167.

 But even assuming for the sake of argument that such a claim exists, its latebreaking appearance in this case should not be tolerated.
 Despite a 165-page complaint and a seven-week trial, Chevron failed to plead, or even mention, this mystery common-law claim before it made its first appearance in the district court's post-trial opinion.
 Chevron concedes as much, making the eye-popping argument that "the district court properly amended Chevron's complaint" after trial, and citing authority from this Court for the proposition that "a district court may amend a pleading."
-Chevron Br.
-174 (citing Grand Light & Supply Co. v.
+Id. at 174 (citing Grand Light & Supply Co. v.
 Honeywell, Inc., 771 F.2d 672, 680 (2d Cir.
 1985)).
 In fact, Grand Light discusses when "a district court may allow a party to amend its pleading."
 Grand Light, 771 F.2d at 680 (emphasis added).
-Chevron identifies no case involving anything remotely close to this sua sponte post-trial amendment.
+Chevron identifies no case involving anything remotely close to this sua sponte posttrial amendment.

-The only argument Chevron pulls out of its hat is this: It is sufficient, says Chevron, that the shadow of some form of common-law equitable claim "entered the case" (Chevron does not say how, where, or by whom) in the context of an interlocutory appeal in a different case in which Donziger had a limited role as an intervenor.
+The only argument Chevron pulls out of its hat is this: It is sufficient, says Chevron (at 174-75), that the shadow of some form of common-law equitable claim "entered the case" (Chevron does not say how, where, or by whom) in the context of an interlocutory appeal in a different case in which Donziger had a limited role as an intervenor.
 Nonsense.
 If a district court may amend the complaint to add a claim so off-the-radar and nebulous that no reasonable litigant would have had notice of its existence or contours, then there is no point in even pretending that the proceedings were governed by the Federal Rules of Civil Procedure.